-Ideally, you want the transmitted light to behave like a unit impulse, where only light of the frequency ν can pass.
+Ideally, you want the transmitted light to behave like a unit impulse, where only light of the frequency $\nu$ can pass.
 However, in reality, the transmitted light from the optical cavity will have a Lorentzian spectrum (see Figure 4 for the transmission shape).
 One can obtain a sharper peak by placing N cavities one after another such that the Lorentzian shape is raised to the Nth power, narrowing the linewidth and improving signal-to-noise.
-An even better option would be to use atomic cells instead of optical cavities as the resulting transmission lineshape will take on other forms like Gaussian, which could significantly improve the signal-to-noise ratio.
+An even better option would be to use atomic cells instead of optical cavities as the resulting transmission lineshape will take on other forms like Gaussian, which could significantly improve the signalto-noise ratio.

 Designing better optical filters is necessary to amplify the signal-to-noise ratio at the sideband of interest as well as suppress the carrier.
 They must be tested and adjusted to minimize leakage outside their intended frequency range.
-The goal of this project is thus to produce a laser locked to a stable frequency suitable for future testing of these optical filters in the GQuEST experiment.
+The goal of this project is thus to produce a laser locked to a stable frequency suitable for future testing of these optical filters in the GQUEST experiment.
+However, the premise of laser locking has applications even in LIGO to reduce the number of free variables in the system.